Complete the ACC Application for Admission:

 This no-fail un-timed test assesses your readiness for college-level coursework by measuring skills in reading, English and math.
 It is required by the Colorado Community College System.
 Results of the assessment are used in developing a plan for academic success at the College and for initial course selection.

 You must present a photo ID when taking the test.
-There is a charge to take the ACCUPLACER test.
+There is a charge to take the CCPT test.
 Results are available immediately.

-ACCUPLACER test accommodations are provided to qualified students with disabilities by contacting Disability Services (Room M2710 - Main building at the Littleton campus), 303.797.5937 v/tty.
+CCPT test accommodations are provided to qualified students with disabilities by contacting Disability Services (Room M2710 - Main building at the Littleton campus), 303.797.5937, v/tty users should call Relay Colorado at 711.

 6. New Student Orientation